bharathnarapareddy/Classification-and-Regression-in-ANN/README.md

 # Classification-in-NN
-The repository is aimed at showing different problems solved in classification via Neural Networks
+The repository is aimed at listing out different implementations solved in classification and regression problems via Neural Networks